De Finetti theorems, mean-field limits and Bose-Einstein condensation: A quantum use of the classical theorem

 and that the last expression is identical to the Fisher information of the probability measure $\mubf ^{(n)}$.
 The quantity we study can thus be interpreted as a ``mean Fisher information'' of the measure $\mubf \in \PP_s(\R ^{d\N})$, in analogy with the mean entropy introduced in~\eqref{eq:aHS somme}.

 This quantity has an interesting connection to the classical entropy of a probability measure.
 Letting $\mubf ^{(n)}$ evolve following the heat flow, one may show that at each time along the flow, the Fisher information is the derivative of the entropy.
 Since the heat flow is linear and the mean entropy is affine (cf Lemma~\ref{lem:mean entropy}), Kiessling deduces that the mean Fisher information is affine.
 Another point of view on this question is given in~\cite[Section~5]{HauMis-14}.

-Here we shall follow a more pedestrian approach whose advantage is to adapt to the general kinetic energies described in Definition~\ref{def:hyp class quant}, among other to the pseudo-relativistic kinetic energy.
+The generalizations to fractional Fisher informations (derivatives of the entropy along fractional heat flows) are in~\cite{Salem-19,Salem-19b}, which give the $0<s<1$ cases of~\ref{lem:app A kin lim}.